Reservoir: Reservoir greenhouse gas emissions

 Naturally occurring lakes receive organic sediments which decay in an anaerobic environment releasing methane and carbon dioxide.
 The methane released is approximately 8 times more potent as a greenhouse gas than carbon dioxide.

-As a man-made reservoir fills, existing plants are submerged and during the years it takes for this matter to decay, will give off considerably more greenhouse gases than lakes do.
+As a human-made reservoir fills, existing plants are submerged and during the years it takes for this matter to decay, will give off considerably more greenhouse gases than lakes do.
 A reservoir in a narrow valley or canyon may cover relatively little vegetation, while one situated on a plain may flood a great deal of vegetation.
 The site may be cleared of vegetation first or simply flooded.
 Tropical flooding can produce far more greenhouse gases than in temperate regions.

 The following table indicates reservoir emissions in milligrams per square meter per day for different bodies of water.